Skip to main content

 Hindcast period

-1960-2019 (one forecast per year)
+1960-2021 (one initialization per year)

 Ensemble size for the hindcasts